eifinger/rpi3-dns-ap-setup/README.md

 # rpi3-dns-ap-setup
 This script installs a DNS using dnsmasq and sets up a WLAN Access Point.

+If an ethernet cable is connected, the Access Point is bridged to the wired network.
+This means if your Raspberry has internet connection via Ethernet, all clients connected to the WLAN AP have internet too.
 ## Prerequisites
 A fresh install of rasbian
 Tested on 2017-11-29-raspbian-stretch-lite